magento/merchdocs/src/marketing/variables-custom.md

 1. Expand ![]({% link images/images/btn-expand.png %}){: .Inline} the **Content** section.

-1. In the left panel, click **Elements**.
-Then, do one of the following:
+1. In the left panel, click **Elements** and do one of the following:

    - Click in an existing text area where you want to insert the variable.